List of Frasier characters: Crane family members

 The following are significant members of the Crane family, excluding Frasier, Martin, Niles, and Daphne Crane.
 Although most of the series revolves around Frasier Crane and his immediate family, occasionally members of Frasier's extended family appear.
 These are listed below.

 David Crane

 David is Niles' and Daphne's son.
 He was born in the two-part episode "Goodnight, Seattle".
-During Daphne's pregnancy, it is implied he takes after his low-brow maternal uncles (Daphne's brothers); for example, he kicks away classical music and jumps at the mention of a pub.
+During Daphne's pregnancy, it is implied he takes very much after his low-brow maternal uncles (Daphne's brothers); for example, he kicks away classical music and jumps at the mention of a pub.
 He was born in a veterinary clinic and is named after show's creator David Angell, who died along with his wife Lynn aboard American Airlines Flight 11 during the September 11, 2001 attacks.